-Within the “Seniors in Action” competition, grants and training are offered to people over 60 years of age, who wish to carry out civic and intergenerational actions based on their own ideas.
-They can do it on their own or in cooperation with a young person.
-The competition is addressed to active senior citizens involved in activities both within the framework of Third Age Universities and in cooperation with various other organizations and institutions.
+The “Seniors in Action” competition offers grants and training for people over 60 who wish to carry out social initiatives based on their own ideas, individually or in tandem with a younger person.
+The competition is addressed to active seniors enrolled in a Third Age University, as well as those cooperating with other organizations and institutions.

-Within the framework of support for Third Age Universities, the program offers training, workshops and an opportunity to share experiences at national conferences for TAU representatives.
-In 2004–2012 all-Poland gatherings were held in Kraków, Bydgoszcz, Słupsk, Płock, Warsaw, Nowy Sącz and Katowice.
-In 2011-2013, the program gave its support to 14 regional meetings of the Third Age Universities.
-Within the program, events important to the TAU environment are also provided with support – the annual Third Age University Forum, which is a part of the International Economic Forum in Krynica, and the Nationwide TAU Conventions.
+To support Third Age Universities the program offers training, workshops, and experience exchange during conferences for TAU representatives.
+In 2004–2012, the nationwide TAU meetings were held in Cracow, Bydgoszcz, Słupsk, Płock, Warsaw, Nowy Sącz, and Katowice.
+Between 2011 and 2013, 14 regional TAU meetings were granted support.
+The program is also engaged in other events important to the TAU movement, in particular the annual Third Age Forum, which is a part of the International Economic Forum in Krynica (now organized in Karpacz), as well as the Nationwide TAU Congresses.

 Since 2013, representatives of Third Age Universities may participate in TAU for Local Communities workshops which encourage the formation of volunteer groups at the Universities as well as cooperation with local communities.
 Nine editions of this project gathered 90 TAUs; the present tenth edition includes 10 more.